johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

-Pirep and reporting trash on highway
+- Pirep and reporting trash on highway
-Dimensional analysis for problems and real world
+- Dimensional analysis for problems and real world
-What was in or should've been in my flight back at each stage of my studying
+- What was in or should've been in my flight back at each stage of my studying
+- Bay Area history of sfo airspace